Elizabeth Holmes Promised Miracles By A Finger Prick. Her Fraud Trial Starts Tuesday

 The government, in April 2018, subpoenaed the database, which could have helped prosecutors establish a pattern of flawed or incorrect results through statistical analysis of the data.
 Months later, Theranos provided an encrypted version of the hard drive.

-At the time, Theranos' lawyers wrote in an email to CEO David Taylor, Holmes' replacement, "We should just give [the Justice Department] the database and let them figure it out ...
+At the time, Theranos' attorneys wrote in an email to CEO David Taylor, Holmes' replacement, "We should just give [the Justice Department] the database and let them figure it out. ...
 [T]hey won't know what to do with it and ... the people who do are in India," according to court filings.

 Yet Theranos officials never handed over a "private key" that would have allowed prosecutors into the database, meaning all the data was locked.